-You may purchase a copy of your driving record online at ilsos.gov or at select Driver Services facilities.
-To locate a facility, visit ilsos.gov, and click on Facility Finder.
-Driving records/abstracts also may be obtained by submitting a written request to: Secretary of State, Abstract Unit, 2701 S. Dirksen Pkwy., Springfield, IL 62723.
-The request must include your full name, date of birth and driver's license number, along with the appropriate fee.
+You may purchase a copy of your driving record online at ilsos.gov or at select DMVs.
+To locate a facility, visit ilsos.gov and click on Facility Finder.
+Driving records/abstracts may also be obtained by submitting a written request to: Secretary of State, Abstract Unit, 2701 S. Dirksen Pkwy., Springfield, IL 62723.
+The request must include your full name, date of birth, driver's license number, and the appropriate fee.
 The person requesting the driving record must provide proper identification.